On the asymptotic behavior of static perfect fluids: Abstract

 \section{Abstract}

 Static spherically symmetric solutions to the Einstein--Euler equations with prescribed central densities are known to exist, be unique and smooth for reasonable equations of state.
 Some criteria are also available to decide whether solutions have finite extent (stars with a vacuum exterior) or infinite extent.
 In the latter case, the matter extends globally with the density approaching zero at infinity.
 The asymptotic behavior largely depends on the equation of state of the fluid and is still poorly understood.
 While a few such unbounded solutions are known to be asymptotically flat with finite ADM mass, the vast majority are not.
-We provide a full geometric description of the asymptotic behavior of static spherically symmetric perfect fluid solutions with linear and polytropic-type equations of state.
-In order to capture the asymptotic behavior we introduce a notion of scaled quasi-asymptotic flatness, which encodes a form of asymptotic conicality.
+We provide a full geometric description of the asymptotic behavior of static spherically symmetric perfect fluid solutions with linear equations of state and polytropic-type equations of state with index $n>5$.
+In order to capture the asymptotic behavior, we introduce a notion of scaled quasi-asymptotic flatness, which encompasses the notion of asymptotic conicality.
 In particular, these spacetimes are asymptotically simple.